EJFleet/pp4-my-cookbook-blog/README.md

 - **403 Forbidden**:
   - Displayed when a user attempts to access a restricted page or perform an unauthorized action.
-  - Message: "Access Denied – You do not have permission to view this page."
+  - Message: "You are not authorised to perform this action"

 - **404 Not Found**:
   - Displayed when a user tries to access a page that does not exist.
-  - Message: "Oops!
-Page Not Found – The page you're looking for doesn't exist."
+  - Message: "Sorry, the page you are looking for does not exist."

 - **405 Method Not Allowed**:
   - Displayed when a user tries to perform an HTTP method that is not supported by the server for a specific URL.
-  - Message: "Method Not Allowed – This action is not permitted."
+  - Message: "The method you are trying to use is not allowed on this page."

 - **500 Internal Server Error**:
   - Displayed when an unexpected error occurs on the server.
-  - Message: "Something Went Wrong – Please try again later."
+  - Message: "Oops!
+Something went wrong on our end.
+Please try again later."

 Each error page includes:
 - A **consistent site layout** to keep users oriented.